geudde/attic-chest/pages/03.season-2/05.meeting-17/03.stanzas/docs.md

 #### Pity

-(caused by another’s Grief)
+(Caused by Another’s Grief)

-Behold that beauteous Maid! her languid head
+Behold that beauteous maid! her languid head
 Bends like a drooping lily charg’d with rain
 With floods of tears she bathes a lover dead
 &emsp;In brave assertion of her honour slain